◆ We Were Already Here — Part I of VI — Maroon Histories Home — Part II →

 The conventional history of contact between the Old World and the Americas assigns priority to Columbus in 1492 and treats the hemisphere as isolated before that date.
 This account is increasingly difficult to sustain against the archaeological, linguistic and cultural evidence that continues to accumulate.
 The question of pre-Columbian African and Moorish presence in the Americas is not settled history — it is contested territory, and historians disagree sharply about the evidence.
 But the contestation itself is significant, and the evidence that drives it deserves serious examination.

 The Olmec civilization of Mesoamerica, which flourished from approximately 1500 BCE to 400 BCE, produced colossal stone heads — seventeen known to date — whose facial features have been the subject of sustained scholarly debate.
 Scholars including Ivan Van Sertima, in his 1976 work They Came Before Columbus, argued that the Olmec heads represent African physiognomy and constitute evidence of pre-Columbian African contact with Mesoamerica.
-Mainstream archaeology has largely rejected this interpretation, arguing that the heads represent indigenous Mesoamerican peoples and that the facial feature reading reflects projection rather than evidence.
+Mainstream archaeology has largely rejected this interpretation, arguing that the heads represent indigenous Mesoamerican peoples.
 The debate continues.
-What is not debated is the extraordinary sophistication of Olmec civilization — its urban centers, its long-distance trade networks, its astronomical knowledge, its religious traditions that influenced every subsequent Mesoamerican culture including the Maya and the Aztec.
+What is not debated is the extraordinary sophistication of Olmec civilization.

 “The Americas were not discovered.
 They were invaded.
 The peoples who lived here had names for these lands in their own languages.
 They had governed them for thousands of years.
 The legal fiction of terra nullius — empty land — was not a description of reality.
 It was a weapon.”

 When Columbus arrived in the Caribbean in 1492, the peoples he encountered were the Taíno — an Arawakan-speaking people who had inhabited the islands of the Caribbean for centuries, having migrated northward from South America.
 The Taíno were not primitive.
-They were sophisticated agriculturalists who had developed productive farming systems adapted to Caribbean ecosystems, growing cassava, sweet potatoes, corn, peppers, beans and pineapple.
-They were skilled navigators and traders whose canoes — some large enough to carry fifty people — connected the islands of the Greater and Lesser Antilles in networks of exchange and relationship.
-They had governance systems headed by caciques — chiefs — who administered communities of thousands and maintained relationships of alliance and diplomacy across the island chain.
+They were sophisticated agriculturalists who had developed productive farming systems adapted to Caribbean ecosystems.
+They had governance systems headed by caciques whose communities of thousands maintained relationships of alliance and diplomacy across the island chain.

 The First Maroons — 1503, Hispaniola